 Wine Tour Chronicles: What to Expect at a Tasting Room

-The wine tasting room is the heart of the winery.
-It’s where you’ll be greeted, shown around, and introduced to the winemakers.
-You’ll hear about the history of their wines, see how they’re made, and perhaps even sample them.
+The winery tasting room is where you’ll be greeted, shown around, and possibly even meet the winemakers.
+You’ll hear about the history of the winery, learn about how the wine is made, and taste the wines.

 Wine tasting rooms are a great way to learn about wine.
-The winery staff will take you through their wine-making process, collections, and how they differ from other market wines.
+The winery staff will take you through their wine-making process, collections, and how they differ from other wineries.
 They’ll also let you sample different wines from their portfolio.
-They may also have bitings or finger foods to accompany the tasting.
+Some wineries may offer snacks or finger foods to accompany the tasting.

 Wineries may offer free samples or a charge for each glass poured.
-Some wineries may charge a small fee for bottle purchases, and some will let you taste some wines for free.
+Some wineries may charge a small tasting fee that is waived if you purchase a bottle.
+Others will let you taste some wines for free.
 However, this depends on the winery and region.

-If you are touring many wineries in a new area with friends and family, you must do your research ahead.
+If you are touring many wineries in a new area, it’s best to research ahead.
 Get a map of the region and plan your route.
 This will help you find your way around and know where each winery is located.
-Some of these wineries also require prior booking.
+Some wineries may also require reservations ahead of time.
 However, everything will be ready if you book one of our tours.
-You will get a printed itinerary that will help you plan better.
-Most wine tours will start at the farm, and you will see the vines.
-Before heading to the tasting room, you will also go through the wine-making process at the winery.
+You will receive a printed copy of your pre-planned itinerary.
+Most wine tours will start at the vineyard, so you can see the vines.
+Before heading to the tasting room, you will also go through the wine-making process in the winery.

-However, if you want to impress your friends, you may prep them ahead of time.
-Here are some tips on tasting like a pro when wine tasting.
+However, if you want to impress your friends, you may want to prep ahead of time.
+Here are some tips on tasting like a pro at a wine tasting.

-Aromas are another key aspect of wine tasting, so take several deep breaths before putting your nose in the glass.
+Aromas are a key aspect of wine tasting, so take several deep breaths before putting your nose in the glass.
 You’ll notice different scents depending on the wine you’re drinking.
 Check for any unusual scents.
-Aromas will vary depending on the type of wine, but there are some common smells you can expect.
-These are fruit and spice.
+Aromas will vary depending on the type of wine, but it can be easiest to start by identifying any recognizable fruit aromas.

 Taste the wine by swirling it around in your mouth, giving you an idea of what flavors are present.
 Sip slowly so that you can fully experience each sip before swallowing again.
 Don’t take big gulps — and pay attention to how it feels in your mouth when you swallow.
-Is it too sweet?
-Is it too dry?
-Are there any aftertastes (like acidity)?
+Is it sweet?
+Is it dry?
+Is it acidic?
+Are there any lingering aftertastes?
 And what do those flavors feel like on your tongue?